rayhanuddin2019/php-modules/docs/multi-boxing.md

         return new SomeClass($bar);
     }),
     'bar' => new Config('path/to/template/file.twig'),
+    'lorem' => new Callback(['some_dep'], function ($dep) {
+        return $dep . '_' . $dep';
+    }),
 ]
 ```

 Now you might ask, wasn't the solution supposed to require little to no effort on the part of modules?
 Well, that's why
 the class analogy was made.
 Here, the module author does not need to add additional services to support multiple
 instances of certain services or modules.
 Instead, they can simply use an alternative service declaration strategy that
 also makes their module support multi-boxing.
+But it's all optional - they can choose not to use these helper classes,
+just like how a class author can choose not to make certain properties injectable via the constructor.

 Most of the work still needs to be done by the application.
 If the application needs to use two instances of the
 `NavMenuModule`, then this package provides it with the tools to do so.
 Namely, a
 [`KeyConvertingModule`][key-converting-module] class;  a decorator class which can rename all of the services in the
 module along with any dependencies used by factories and extensions.
+The [`PrefixChangeModule`][prefix-change-module]
-The [`PrefixChangeModule`] class in particular is
-especially useful since it can change service prefixes, for instance from `nav_menu/` to `bottom_menu/`.
+class in particular is especially useful since it can change service prefixes, for instance from `nav_menu/` to
+`bottom_menu/`.

 ---